OpenDreamKit/OpenDreamKit.github.io/meetings/2017-04-26-ProjectReviewPresentations/WP3.md

 - Interactions with other work packages: WP4, WP6.

-- OOMMFF task (Python interface to OOMMFF) completed.
+- OOMMF task (Python interface to OOMMF) completed.
 See H. Fanghor talk.

 ---